 - activated B cells (ABC).

 At the moment, most people with DLBCL NOS have the same treatment.
-However, scientists are carrying out research to find out if different treatments are effective against types of DLBCL that developed from different cells.
-In the future, this might help doctors choose the most appropriate treatment for each individual person.
+Scientists carrying out research have not shown that different treatment are effective against types of DLBCL that developed from different cells.

 Rare types of DLBCL and other large B-cell lymphomas

 Some people have a rare subtype of DLBCL or other large B-cell lymphoma.
-These subtypes are usually detected by looking at your biopsy sample under a microscope or using specialist laboratory tests.
-They can cause different symptoms from the most common type of DLBCL but they are usually treated in the same way.
+These subtypes are also detected by looking at your biopsy sample under a microscope and using specialist laboratory tests.
+They can cause some different symptoms from the most common type of DLBCL but they may be treated in a similar way.

 Rare types of DLBCL and other large B-cell lymphomas include: